-Committee: Economic Development and Tourism Sponsor: Senator Shay Shelnutt
+Committee: Economic Development and Tourism Analyst: Jennifer Farish Sponsor: Senator Shay Shelnutt Date: 04/24/2024

-Analyst: Jennifer Farish Date: 04/23/2024

-Senate Bill 219 as passed the Senate authorizes the creation of the Agriculture Exhibition Center Corporation (Corporation) governed by a 7-member board of directors, to construct, develop, and operate the Alabama Farm Center for the promotion, showcasing, and facilitating education regarding all facets of the agricultural industry and advancing agricultural business and workforce development in this state.
+Senate Bill 219 as reported by the Committee on Economic Development and Tourism authorizes the creation of the Agriculture Exhibition Center Corporation (Corporation) governed by a 5-member board of directors, to construct, develop, and operate the Alabama Farm Center for the promotion, showcasing, and facilitating education regarding all facets of the agricultural industry and advancing agricultural business and workforce development in this state.
 The bill authorizes the county where the Alabama Farm Center is located and each municipality to lease, sell, or convey property and appropriate public funds to the Corporation.
 The bill deems the Corporation an economic development organization, for purposes of the Growing Alabama Act allowing the Corporation to apply directly to the Department of Commerce for tax credits to undertake construction, management, and leasing of the Alabama Farm Center.

-Additionally, this bill exempts the Corporation from payment of: (1) all state, county, and municipal noneducational taxes; (2) all state, county, and local ad valorem taxes; and (3) any other taxes levied by a county, municipality, or other political subdivision of this state, including, license and excise taxes.
-This bill will reduce potential receipts to the State General Fund, Education Trust Fund, county and municipal funds, by an undetermined amount dependent upon the amount of noneducational taxes, ad valorem taxes, and any other taxes, including license and excise taxes, exempted by the provisions of this bill.
+Additionally, this bill exempts the Corporation from payment of: (1) all state, county, and municipal sales and use taxes; (2) all state, county, and local ad valorem taxes; and (3) any other taxes levied by a county, municipality, or other political subdivision of this state, including, license and excise taxes.
+This bill will reduce potential receipts to the State General Fund, Education Trust Fund, county and municipal funds, by an undetermined amount dependent upon the amount of sales and use taxes, ad valorem taxes, and any other taxes, including license and excise taxes, exempted by the provisions of this bill.
 This bill authorizes rebates from any county or municipal sales and use tax proceeds collected by the Corporation and remitted to a local taxing authority.
 The bill further authorizes the Corporation to enter revenue sharing agreements with the County Commission and municipalities to share any revenue generated by the Corporation outside of the operational area of the Corporation.